Men plead guilty to creating ‘botnet’ used to crash the web

 ANCHORAGE, Alaska (AP) — Three men pleaded guilty to creating a “botnet” known as Mirai that was used to paralyze chunks of the internet in 2016.

-A broad "denial of service" attack waged using the Mirai botnet knocked services such as Twitter and Netflix offline in October 2016.
-Prosecutors said they don't believe the three men were responsible for that attack, as Jha had already posted the code for Mirai to online criminal forums.
+A broad “denial of service” attack waged using the Mirai botnet knocked services such as Twitter and Netflix offline in October 2016.
+It is not clear if the three men were responsible for that attack, as Jha posted the code for Mirai to online criminal forums around that time.